apsun/NekoSMS/README.md

 ### How does it work?

-It hooks the internal Android class, com.android.internal.telephony.InboundSmsHandler.
+It hooks the internal Android class, `com.android.internal.telephony.InboundSmsHandler`.
 This class is responsible for taking the raw SMS data received by the phone and dispatching it to the default SMS app, then broadcasting it to all apps capable of reading SMS messages.